mariannazhang/PowerPoint-auto-coding/readme.md

 0. **Clone/fork this repo**, or **download the files** here as a .zip and unzip them into a folder.
 - You can rename the `materials` folder and `stimuli.pptm` to anything you want.
 - You can rename the `data` folder and `data.xlsx` to anything you want, but make sure to adjust the reference/filepath to `data.xlsx` in the `SaveToExcel` function.
-- You can also move `data.xlsx` and `stimuli.pptm` to be in the same folder if you prefer, but make sure to adjust the directory for `data.xlsx` in `SaveToExcel` and `inProgress_SaveToExcel`.
+- You can also move `data.xlsx` and `stimuli.pptm` to be in the same folder if you prefer, but make sure to adjust the filepath to `data.xlsx` in the `SaveToExcel` function.
 1. **Clear and customize the datasheet** `data.xlsx`.
 Clear all data, and add your desired column names to the header row (row 1) in Excel.
   - Make sure the datasheet is the very first sheet in the workbook (you can have subsequent sheets afterwards if you'd like).
   - Make sure to include the following columns: "in_progress" (to allow pause/restarts), "file", and "test_date" (both needed to automate "file").